sudheerj/javascript-interview-questions/README.md

     let arrayIntegers3 = arrayIntegers.slice(4); //returns [5]
     ```

-    **Note:** Slice method won't mutate the original array but it returns the subset as new array.
+    **Note:** Slice method won't mutate the original array but it returns the subset as a new array.

     **[⬆ Back to Top](#table-of-contents)**